ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-ACE-Groupcomm-Parameters title="ACE Groupcomm Parameters" artwork-align="center"}

-Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.
+Note to RFC Editor: In {{fig-ACE-Groupcomm-Parameters}}, please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

 The KDC is expected to support and understand all the parameters above.
 Instead, a Client can support and understand only a subset of such parameters, depending on the roles it expects to take in the joined groups or on other conditions defined in application profiles of this specification.